RPGroup-PBoC/RegSeq/README.md

 # RegSeq

 ## Overview
-This is a GitHub repository for Reg-Seq, an experimental protocol that determines the binding energy matrix for regulatory regions of the genome.
+This is a GitHub repository for Reg-Seq, an experimental protocol for deciphering the regulatory architecture of bacterial promoters.
+Specifically, the goal of Reg-Seq is to take previously uncharacterized or partially characterized promoters and to determine the constellation of RNAP and transcription factor binding sites and to determine what transcription factors bind those sites.
+In addition, the method allows for a determination of energy matrices that characterize, in k_BT units, the binding strength of transcription factors to their target sites.

 The website for the original Reg-Seq paper can be found [here](https://www.rpgroup.caltech.edu/RNAseq_SortSeq/).

 **Check out the Wiki tab to see the full experimental protocol for Reg-Seq**.